Gay Zipolite – Mexico's Most Famous Nude Beach

 Overview – Situated between the popular beach towns of Huatulco and Puerto Escondido on the southern Pacific Coast of Mexico, Zipolite is best known as Mexico’s most famous nude beach.
 It’s also the country’s first legal nude beach.
 Not only does Zipolite draw nudists from around the world for its annual Zipolite Nudist Festival, its laid-back, bohemian vibe attracts anyone who needs to get away from it all, but especially backpackers, surfers, and for sure the LGBT+ community.

 When to go – The weather is near perfect from December to April with day time temps in the 80’s and lower humidity.
 This is high season along with super high season around New Year and Easter which should be booked many months in advance!
-We love the shoulder seasons of May to June and October to November before there are waits at the most popular restaurants and the two ATMs run out of cash!
+We love the shoulder seasons of May to June and October to November before there are waits at the most popular restaurants and the two ATMs run out of cash (you’ve been warned)!

 Getting here – Finding your way to Zipolite can be somewhat challenging, but the relatively isolated location adds to its appeal and is largely what attracted hippies to this beach in the late 1960s and 70s in the first place.
 The beach continues to exude a bohemian vibe attracting anyone who needs to get away from it all, but especially backpackers, surfers, and for sure the LGBT+ community.
 From a gay perspective, it reminds us of Fire Island, Provincetown, or Mykonos–all of which require a little effort to join the fun!